albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 4. Not create opportunities for strategic manipulation not present in current specifications;
-5. Not disadvantage any political party, candidate, or voter bloc relative to current specifications; and
+5. Not disadvantage any political party, candidate, or voter bloc relative to current specifications;
-6. Be implementable using existing certified voting equipment or equipment certifiable within 18 months.
+6. Be implementable using existing certified voting equipment or equipment certifiable within 18 months;
+7. Not introduce human discretion into district boundary placement or district magnitude allocation; and
+8. Satisfy the boundary conditions for districting algorithms specified in Section 403(f).

 #### (f) Decennial Technical Review